Vero Waveform Saves Tool Costs of Over £100 Per Part

 This reflects savings of almost £13,000 on 100 parts.

 The results came from trials using a Seco 20mm tool, cutting components from EN24 steel.
 Vero’s Strategic Partnership Manager, Wesley Tonks, says: “Tool life is dependent on how the tool is implemented within the machining process.
-We always state the increase in material removal rates when utilizing the Waveform strategy instead of traditional machining methods.
+We always state the increase in material removal rates when utilising the Waveform strategy instead of traditional machining methods.
 However. there are additional massive financial benefits to be realised with the reduction in tooling costs.

 And Waveform increases the tool life before each regrind is required.
 For example, during the trial, the £357 tool was reground four times, as well as there being 275 minutes between each regrind.
 This meant the total tool life going from 60 minutes with conventional machining, to 1,100 minutes with Waveform.
 Waveform also speeded up the operation, reducing the cycle time from 22.5 minutes to 7.5 minutes.